CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 ### Supported commands

-During this alpha stage, please note that we don't provide 100% compatibility with the Redis API.
-Here you have the list of we currently supported commands:
+During this alpha stage, we don't provide 100% compatibility with the Redis API.
+Find below the list of we currently supported commands:

 - `APPEND`: If `key` already exists and is a string, this command appends the value at the end of the string.
 If `key` does not exist it is created and set as an empty string, so `APPEND` will be similar to `SET` in this special case.